Pilonidal Cyst (Not Infected)

 The cause of pilonidal cysts has been debated since they were first recognized.
 It may be present at birth and go unnoticed.
 Injury, rubbing, or skin irritation may also cause pilonidal cysts.
 It can also be caused by an ingrown hair.
 Most likely, the cause may be a mix of these things.
 Some injury or irritation can lead to pilonidal cysts.
 So they can be more common in people who sit or drive a lot for work.

 A pilonidal cyst may be small and painless.
 If symptoms occur, they may include:

 The cyst can swell and drain on its own.
 The swelling and drainage can come and go.

-If a pilonidal cyst isn't causing you any problems, you don't need any treatment.
-If it comes and goes, is bothering you, or becomes infected, you will need treatment.
+If the cyst comes and goes, is bothering you, or becomes infected, you'll need medical care.
 You may need surgery to fix it.

 Keep the area of the cyst clean by bathing or showering every day.

 Don't try to squeeze the cyst or stick a needle in it to make it drain.
 It may feel better at first.
 But it will make it worse and likely cause infection.